NIST ISO/IEC 30107 Standard

 Levels of attacks

-|According to the face antispoofing ISO/IEC 30107 standard, there are 3 levels of a Presentation Attack Detection.
+According to the face antispoofing ISO/IEC 30107 standard, there are 3 levels of a Presentation Attack Detection.
 The levels may vary based on: time, equipment, and the skill level of attackers.

 Level 1.
 A level 1 attack has an average preparation time of up to 8 hours.
 The equipment required for such an attack is easily obtainable.
 It includes printed photos, dusted fingerprints, video of a target replayed from a phone, and palm photo etc.

-The liveness certification process for the face antispoofing ISO/IEC 30107 standard is overseen by the iBETA laboratory.
+As observed by the facial liveness Wiki, the liveness certification process for the face antispoofing ISO/IEC 30107 standard is overseen by the iBETA laboratory.
 It offers a Quality Management System and biometrics test procedures and is accredited by NVLAP and FIDO Alliance.

 The methodology includes: